 To get started you will want to grab a bowl (just like in the baking soda one above – something preferably you don’t eat out of) and mix the following together:

 For every 32oz (about a liter) of warm water, you will want to put in 4 teaspoons of alum powder.
 Put in enough water so that your feet will be fully submerged.
 Once you have it all mixed together you will then want to place your feet in the solution for about 20 minutes.

 Don’t be alarmed if the skin around your feet feels a little bit tight as this is the astringent properties of the alum powder hard at work.

 Once you have rested your feet in the solution for the suggested amount of time, you should notice that they no longer have that horrid smelly feet odor attached to them anymore!

 Epsom salt has a variety of different home remedies tied to it.

-But of course that’s not the purpose on why you want to use epsom salt in the first place – you want to stamp that nasty smell emitting from your feet!
+But of course, that’s not the purpose of why you want to use Epsom salt in the first place – you want to stamp that nasty smell emitting from your feet!

 In order to cure those smelly feet, you are going to want to whip up the following solution: